redis/redis-doc/docs/reference/protocol-spec.md

     *<number-of-elements>\r\n<element-1>...<element-n>

 * An asterisk (`*`) as the first byte.
-* The number of elements in the Array as a decimal number.
+* The number of elements in the array as a decimal number.
 * The CRLF terminator.
-* An additional RESP type for every element of the Array.
+* An additional RESP type for every element of the array.

 So an empty Array is just the following:

     *0\r\n

-Whereas the encoding of an array consisting of the two Bulk Strings "hello" and "world" is:
+Whereas the encoding of an array consisting of the two bulk strings "hello" and "world" is:

     *2\r\n$5\r\nhello\r\n$5\r\nworld\r\n